privacyguides/privacyguides.org/docs/email.en.md

 ??? check "Email Encryption"

     Disroot allows for encrypted emails to be sent from their webmail application using OpenPGP.
-However, Disroot has not integrated a Web Key Directory (WKD) for users on their platform.
+However, Disroot has not integrated a Web Key Directory (WKD) for email accounts on their platform.

 ??? missing ".onion Service"